 Should You Do YouTube SEO?

 The short answer is yes.
+You most definitely should use YouTube is one of your growth hacking digital marketing strategies.
 Use proper meta data (tags, titles, content description) on your YouTube video to improve their ranking in search results.
 This leads to greater visibility to people looking for your content.

 Note that you can get improved results by using both Google and YouTube in unison.
 Highly ranked YouTube videos also appear in Google search results with an accompanying thumbnail.